View the Bertha Armyworm Map of Cumulative Moth Counts – July 10, 2019

 Generally, cruciferous crops such as canola and mustard are at risk from bertha armyworm.
 However, other crops, including flax, can be impacted.
 The map is intended to display risk on a regional basis.
 Individual field monitoring will be important in the coming weeks in order to determine if control measures will be necessary.
 Keep in mind that there have been situations where high populations of moths in traps have not corresponded to high numbers in adjacent fields.

-Emergence of the bertha armyworm moths is highly dependent on temperature.
-Moths started to emerge in some areas by mid-June.
-Peak emergence tends to be about mid-July, providing warning before the destructive larvae hatch and become active.
+Emergence of bertha armyworm moths is highly dependent on temperature.
+Moths start to emerge in some areas mid-June with peak emergence about mid-July.
+Adult emergence precedes egg laying so can be considered a warning that the destructive larval stage will be present shortly.

 When scouting for eggs, there can be differences between canola cultivars.
 Research has noted that Bertha armyworm egg-laying varied substantially among different species of Brassica plants.
 In some cultivars, the number of eggs was high but larval damage was limited.
 Plants in full flower had the highest number of eggs compared to the pre-flower and podding stages.